 Stage Four: Implementation

 Only once we’ve fully assessed your system using the process above and obtained your approval, we’ll move into the installation phase.
 Our team of experienced installers will then turn our vision into a reality.
-Our team is made up of highly trained specialists, led by experienced project manager Richard Chaplin.
+Our team is made up of highly trained specialists, led by our experienced project managers.
 We have successfully delivered projects for a wide range of clients.
 You can read more here.